nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 240
 00:14:12,590 --> 00:14:16,339
-[SPEAKER_01]: What you guys did was reset all the PNC customers.
+[SPEAKER_01]: I think what you guys did was reset all the PNC customers.

 241
 00:14:16,792 --> 00:14:21,385